Meditation Retreat with Dhammadipa

 The Teacher:

-In 1996, Venerable went to Myanmar to practice meditation with the contemporary master Venerable Pa Auk Sayadaw and was recognized by the Sayadaw to be the first of the Sayadaw’s Western disciples qualified to teach meditation.
+In 1996, Dhammadipa went to Myanmar to practice meditation with the contemporary master Venerable Pa Auk Sayadaw and was recognized by the Sayadaw to be the first of the Sayadaw’s Western disciples qualified to teach meditation.
 He has since been teaching Samatha (tranquil mental states) and Vipassana (direct seeing of the Dharma) meditation at monasteries and universities worldwide.

 Please note- “attendance in all sessions is mandatory.”